Russian anti-satellite missile test endangers space station crew - NASA | Technology

 The debris from the missile test "will continue to pose a threat to activities in outer space for years to come, putting satellites and space missions at risk, as well as forcing more collision avoidance maneuvers," he said.
 U.S. Secretary of State Antony Blinken condemned the missile test as "reckless and irresponsible."
 At the Pentagon, spokesman John Kirby said the test showed the need to firmly establish norms of behavior in space.

 "It is unthinkable that Russia would endanger not only the American and international partner astronauts on the ISS, but also their own cosmonauts," Nelson said.
-The incident came just four days after the latest group of four space station astronauts - Americans Raja Chair, Tom Marshburn and Kayla Barron of NASA and European Space Agency crewmate Matthias Maurer of Germany - arrived at the orbiting outpost to begin a six-month science mission.
+He said the cloud of debris also posed a threat to a separate Chinese space station under construction and the three-member crew of "taikonauts" aboard that outpost.
+The incident came just four days after the latest group of four space station astronauts - Americans Raja Chair, Tom Marshburn and Kayla Barron of NASA and European Space Agency crewmate Matthias Maurer of Germany - arrived at the orbiting platform to begin a six-month science mission.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)